HammerMuseum/hammer-datastore/docs/test-plans/friendly-urls-170926135.md

 }
 ```

+Check that your video appears with a URL safe title_slug value.

 ### Add a duplicate item

 - Find the title of an existing video on the site and copy it.
 - Log in to Asset Bank.
 - Create a new Video in Asset Bank.
-- Populate the title field using the value copied from step 2.
+- Populate the title field using the value copied from step 1.
 - Run a harvest ensure the harvest fails the item and reports an error detailing the asset ID of the failed item.